al6x/nim/nodem/readme.md

 # Features

-- **Call remote function as local**, with multi dispatch.
+- **Call remote function as local**.
+- There's **no server or client**, every node is both server and client.
+No RPC, just nexport/nimport.
+- **Use addresses** like `red_node` or `math`, avoid explicit URLs `tcp://localhost:6000`, like IoC.
+- **No connection**, connection will be created automatically on demand, and re-connect if needed.
+- Idempotent timeouts, waiting for node to get running.
+- Plain, simple code, even though internally async networking is used.
+Using async also possible.
+- REST API and Browser support, function could be called via REST API, [todo] with auto-generated TypeScript API.
+- With async calls possible **simultaneous, nested, circular calls** like `a -> b -> a`.
+- Should be **really fast** if used with async functions.
 - REST API for React.JS / Karax, no need to define REST API and routes explicitly.
 - Match Client and Server Functions via functions declaration file.
 - Generate Nim Client from Nim Server.
 - Generate Nim Client Function for Java/Node/Elixir REST API with `nimport`.
 - [todo] Generate TypeScript/Java/Node/Elixir Client functions from Nim Server.
-- There's **no server or client**, every node is both server and client.
-No RPC, just nexport/nimport.
-- **Use node names** like `red_node` or `math`, avoid explicit URLs `tcp://localhost:6000`.
-- **No connection**, connection will be crated automatically on demand, and re-connect if needed.
-- Plain, simple code, even though internally async networking is used.
-Optionally, you can use async.
-- REST API and Browser support, function could be called via REST API.
-- With async calls possible **simultaneous, nested, circular calls** like `a -> b -> a`.
+- Auto-versioning, signature of remote functions validated to match the local function, via `full_name`.

-- Should be **really fast** if used with async functions.
+# Features if used with Elixir-bridge

+The **main use case is to communicate between Nim processes**.
+It's also possible to communicte with other languages.
+One special case is Elixir-birdge, giving Nim access to excellent Elixir IO runtime and capabilities.

+*Elixir-bridge is worik in progress, once it's done, these features will be available*.

+CPU-fast Nim with IO-fast Elixir working as Team.
+Write 97% of code in Nim and get capabilities and IO speed of Elixir at the cost of writing only 3% of code in Elixir.
+Mostly the standard code that could be searched and copy-pasted.

+Using Elixir like PostgreSQL or MongoDB, but for IO.

+- All complex IO over Elixir, sql, net file storage, net binaries, realtime streaming, web-sockets.
+- Fast net binaries, as the binary data handled by Elixir, only ref managed by Nim.
+- Access to tons of excellent, fast, fully async drivers, via Elixir.
+- Use simple single-threaded development model.
+As CPU-bound parallelism is solved well by single-threaded multiple Nim nodes, processes.
+And most IO-bound parallelism would be handled by Elixir.
+There should be relatively small set of use cases where you need to use async.
+- Fast compile time for Nim, as you don't have dependencies like MongoDB or PostgreSQL drivers etc.

+# Why and how I'm using it

+Nim has small memory footprint and is CPU-fast.
+Nim doesn't have good parallel capabilities yet, and while it has async-IO and it's fast it's not good enough.
+Async is machine-level code, like C, nobody uses it if there is a better choice, or special case (Node.JS no exception, there's just no other choice in JS).

+I want those features right now. **Simple parallel Nim code** and **simple and fast IO** with **rich features and protocol** support.
+This library allows for me to **travel into the future and get those features right now** (when I finish the Elixir bridge).

+It's like using PostgreSQL, who cares if it's written in Nim or C or Go, it's just a black box you talk to over network, I think Web IO is the same.
+And implementing fast Web Server in Nim or 10k Realtime Streaming via WebSockets feels like reinventing PostgreSQL, waste of time.
+The Elixir-bridge is such PostgreSQL for Web and IO.

+I want to create user products.
+Not spend my time on things like: realtime streaming, auth, rate-limits, binary storage, Browser-IO integrations, server robustness, DB-access, scaling, MQ, caching, and so on and on.
+Elixir-bridge provides all those features for Nim.

+It spawn X single threaded Nim nodes for CPU parralelism.
+And uses Elixir-bridge for simple and fast IO, drivers and protocols.
+Avoiding Nim-drivers and using Elixir-bridge instead for things like MongoDB etc. should also help to keep Nim nodes memory footprint small.

 # TODO

+- Multi dispatch.
 - TypeScript and Elixir integration.
+- Use address in generated code
+- add timeout `withTimeout` and remove self.
+- Add support for defaults.
+- Add overload example

 # Notes